SciML/DifferentialEquations.jl/docs/src/man/femProblem.md

-# Defining an FEM Problem
+# Defining a FEM Problem

 Below are the definitions of the types which specify problems.
 Some general notes are: